-Volcanic eruptions are a major natural source of sulphate aerosols. $SO_2$ emitted by an eruption is rapidly converted to sulphuric acid aerosol.
+Volcanic eruptions are a major natural source of sulphate aerosols.
+SO2 emitted by an eruption is rapidly converted to sulphuric acid aerosol.
 Both Stevenson et al. (2003) and Grainger and Highwood (2003) describe the chemical reactions involved in considerable detail.
-Stratospheric aerosol diative forcing.
+Some eruptions also emit H2S but the emission data is scarce and in any case it is rapidly oxidised to SO2.
+Stratospheric aerosol reflects solar radiation back to space causing a negative radiative forcing.
 It also absorbs some solar radiation, heating the stratosphere where the aerosol is itself present.
-Finally, stratospheric aerosol can act to some extent like a greenhouse gas, preventing terrestrial radiation from reaching space.
-This long wave direct radiative forcing is largest when the aerosol is in the region of the tropopause, and is generally smaller than the effect of the aerosol on solar (including both visible and near-IR) radiation on timescales of longer than a few days (e.g. Stenchikov et al. (1998)).
+Finally, aerosol of sufficient diameter can act to some extent like a greenhouse gas, preventing terrestrial radiation from reaching space.
+This long wave direct radiative forcing is largest when the aerosol is in the region of the tropopause, and is generally smaller than the effect of the aerosol on solar (including both visible and near-IR) radiation on timescales of longer than a few days (e.g. Stenchikov et al., 1998).
 Thus the predominant effect of volcanic aerosol is an increase in the planetary albedo except for regions in polar night.
 If a large explosive eruption increases stratospheric aerosol levels, it can have a considerable influence on climate for a period of several years (Minnis et al., 1993).
 The explosive eruption of Mt.
 Pinatubo in 1991 produced a global cooling of the surface of a few 10ths of a degree which persisted for about two years after the eruption (Intergovernmental Panel on Climate Change, 1995).
 This type of relatively long climate perturbation is possible since stratospheric aerosol is generally removed slowly, and perturbations can persist for a year or more.
-Effusive eruptions that result only in enhanced tropospheric aerosol are generally thought to be much less likely to impact upon climate, because aerosol here has a lifetime of only a few days, being effectively removed by deposition processes.
-However, if such an effusive volcanic SO2 source is long-lived and sufficiently large, and if the emissions are efficiently oxidised to aerosol (i.e. the emissions occur in the summer hemisphere or the tropics), then the aerosol could perturb the Earth's radiation budget at least while the emissions continue.
-Small and frequent effusive volcanic emissions are an important part of the natural sulphur budget (Graf et al., 1997) and in some ways their effect on tropospheric chemistry can be considered analagous to that of slow, continuous anthropogenic releases.
+Effusive (or less explosive) eruptions that result only in enhanced tropospheric aerosol are generally thought to be much less likely to impact upon climate, because aerosol here has a lifetime of only a few days, being effectively removed by deposition processes.
+These emissions are an important part of the natural sulphur budget (Graf et al., 1997) and in some ways their effect on tropospheric chemistry can be considered analogous to that of slow, continuous anthropogenic releases.
+However, if such an effusive volcanic $SO_2$ source is long-lived and sufficiently large, and if the emissions are efficiently oxidised to aerosol (i.e. the emissions occur in the summer hemisphere or the tropics), then the aerosol could perturb the Earth's radiation budget at least while the emissions continue.

-Correspondence to: (e.j.highwood@reading.ac.uk) E.J.Highwood
+Correspondence to: E. J. Highwood (e.j.highwood@reading.ac.uk)